-Canon Collins Trust invites applications from students from Southern Africa (Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe) for scholarships for Masters study in 2017/2018
+Canon Collins Trust opens Canon Collins Scholarships and invites applications from students from Southern Africa (Angola, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia, Zimbabwe) for scholarships for Masters study in 2019/2020.

 Offered annually?
 Yes

-Accepted Subject Areas: For the next the Trust will be offering scholarships only to those studying in three areas:
+In 2015 the Trust revised its South African scholarship awards policy.
+For the next 3 years we will be offering scholarships only to those studying in three areas:

 - Justice, which includes Law, Economics, Politics and the Environment